 - Dress for the weather.
 The tour will take you in and out of buildings.
 Since the plant is located near the Bay, the weather is usually more intense.

 - This is an industrial site, therefore hard hats, safety glasses, and vests are required and will be provided for anyone touring the plant.
-Closed toe shoes must be worn.
+Long pants and closed-toe shoes must be worn.

 - The plant is very complex, it is important not to touch dials, buttons or any other machinery during the tour.

 - We provide plant personnel to lead the tours, however, we are not able to supervise children.
-Please be sure there is sufficient adult supervision.
-Due to the hard hat requirement, children under the age of eight are not allowed on plant grounds
+Please be sure there is enough adult supervision.
+For safety reasons, only children eight and older are allowed on plant grounds

 - There is limited visitor parking on site, and some street parking nearby.
 Carpooling, walking, busing, and biking are encouraged.

-- Please arrive 10-15 minutes early.
-Tour groups must start and end the tour together.
-It is not possible to leave early.
-Participants must be able to walk approximately 1 mile and travel up and down stairs.
+- Participants must be able to walk approximately 1 mile and travel up and down stairs.
 Advance notice is required for accessible tours and accommodations.
 Please RSVP to email@example.com so we can accommodate the group size.